djfp-mancini/cloud_academianet/README.md

 5. Once this is complete, run `ionic serve`.
 This will transpile the Typescript and host the application on http://localhost:8100/

 6. Hosting this way automatically re-transpiles the source every time a change is saved.
+The compiled application will be located under AcademiaNetSrc/www

 # Contact